romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 `createMany` will create a batch of records:

-In case if one of objects has fewer fields, `DEFAULT` sql keyword will be placed on its place in `VALUES` statement.
+In case one of the objects has fewer fields, the `DEFAULT` SQL keyword will be placed in its place in the `VALUES` statement.

 ```ts
 const createdRecords = await Table.createMany([